 The most common setting for Stochastic oscillator is 14 periods.
 Let's say we are considering daily chart then 1 period would mean 1 day.
 Let's say that the price action for the previous 14 days was as follows:

 |Time Period||High -during the period||Low- during the period||Closing of the period|

-Here the most recent closing is 151.41, the lowest during the 14 days was 145.14 and the highest during the 14 days was 155.83.
+In the above example the most recent closing is 151.41, the lowest during the 14 days was 145.14 and the highest during the past 14 days was 155.83.

-|%k||100 X (||Current Close (n) - Lowest (n)||)|
+|%K =||100 X (||Current Close (n) - Lowest (n)||)|

 |Highest Price (n) - Lowest (n)|

 Here (n) is the selected number of periods, which in our case is 14 periods i.e. 14 days on daily chart.
 If we are using an hourly chart then 14 periods would mean 14 hours.

 |%D||3 Period Moving Average of %K|

 Hence considering the price table above % K would be:

 |155.83 - 145.14|